 We also study the {\em random-order model}, where the adversary specifies the items, but the arrival order is permuted uniformly at random.
-The performance measure in this model is called asymptotic random order ratio (ARR): $RR_{\mathcal{A}}^{\infty} := \limsup\limits_{m \rightarrow \infty}\left(\sup_{I:\OPT(I)=m} (\mathbb{E}[\mathcal{A}(I_{\sigma})]/\OPT(I))\right)$.
+The performance measure in this model is called asymptotic random order ratio (ARR):

 Here, $\sigma$ is drawn uniformly at random from $\mathcal{S}_n$, the set of permutations of $n$ elements, and $I_{\sigma}:=(x_{\sigma(1)}, \dots, x_{\sigma(n)})$ is the permuted list.
-Random-order model generalizes the i.i.d.~model \cite{albers_et_al_MFCS}, thus the lower bounds in the random-order model can be obtained from the i.i.d.~model.
+The random-order model generalizes the i.i.d.~model \cite{albers_et_al_MFCS}, thus the lower bounds in the random-order model can be obtained from the i.i.d.~model.
 Kenyon in her seminal paper \cite{DBLP:conf/soda/Kenyon96} studied Best-Fit under random-order and showed that $1.08 \le RR_{BF}^{\infty} \le 3/2$.
-She conjectured that $RR_{BF}^{\infty}\le 1.15$.
-The conjecture, if true, raises the possibility of a better alternate practical offline algorithm: first shuffle the items randomly, then apply Best-Fit.
-This then beats the AAR of $71/60$ of the present best practical algorithm MFFD.
-The conjecture has received a lot of attention in the past two decades and yet, no other polynomial-time algorithm is known with a better ARR than BF.
+Kenyon conjectured ``$RR_{BF}^{\infty}$ lies somewhere around $1.15$''.
+The conjecture, if true, raises the possibility of a better alternative practical offline algorithm: first shuffle the items randomly, then apply Best-Fit.
+This then beats the AAR of $71/60\approx 1.18$ of the present best practical algorithm MFFD.
+The conjecture has received a lot of attention in the past two decades and, only recently, the analysis on the upper bound has been improved by \cite{soda-gadgets}, who showed that $RR_{BF}^{\infty} < 3/2-10^{-10}$.
+They also showed an improved lower bound of $1.144$ using a computer program to solve a large markov chain.
 Coffman et al.~\cite{DBLP:journals/dam/CoffmanCRZ08} showed that $RR_{NF}^{\infty} =2$.
 Fischer and R{\"{o}}glin \cite{DBLP:conf/latin/FischerR18} achieved analogous results for Worst-Fit \cite{DBLP:journals/jcss/Johnson74} and Smart-Next-Fit \cite{DBLP:journals/ipl/Ramanan89}.
 Recently, Fischer \cite{fischer_thesis} presented an exponential-time algorithm, claiming an ARR of $(1+\eps)$.